IRAs: Types of retirement accounts

 First, decide at what age you’d like to retire – then determine how much money you’ll need each month to maintain your lifestyle.
 Online IRA savings calculators can help you figure out how much money you’ll need to live comfortably.
 Then, just start saving!
 The easiest way is to have money taken out of your paycheck or bank account and deposited directly into your company’s 401(k) plan and/or into an IRA account.
 There are a few types of retirement accounts you can choose from.

-You can open a Discover IRA CD with as little as $2,500; we offer flexible terms ranging from 3 months to 10 years, and deposits are FDIC-insured to the maximum amount allowed by law.
+There is no minimum deposit required to open a Discover IRA CD.
+You have 60 days to fund the account after opening the IRA CD.
+We offer flexible terms ranging from 3 months to 10 years, and deposits are FDIC-insured up to $250,000 per depositor, per account ownership category.
 There are two types of IRA CDs: Traditional and Roth.
 Which one you select depends on your age, income, and if you’re enrolled in your employer’s plan.
 You should consult a tax advisor to figure out which type is best for you.

-On the other hand, a Discover IRA Savings Account has no minimum balance requirement.
+Similarly, a Discover IRA Savings Account also has no minimum opening deposit requirement.
+You also have 60 days to fund the account after opening the IRA Savings Account.
 While the APY is often lower compared to an IRA CD, there are no fixed timeframe terms with an IRA Savings Account.
 This means you can regularly contribute to the account, and you can withdraw your money at any time without incurring an early withdrawal penalty from Discover.
 You can also choose to open your IRA Savings Account as either a Roth or Traditional IRA.
 Keep in mind that there may be an IRS early withdrawal penalty depending on your plan type and the age at which you withdraw your funds.
 Consider consulting a tax advisor to discuss your specific situation.

 Traditional IRAs